nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-override-a-seam-component.md

 ---
 {{! excerpt}}

 This how-to considers you master the creation of the Java plug-in, and you know where to create a Java class.
-Otherwise please refer to the page [How to create an empty bundle]({{page page='how-to-create-an-empty-bundle'}}) or use the Nuxeo Generator.
+Otherwise please refer to the page [How to create an empty bundle]({{page page='how-to-create-an-empty-bundle'}}) or use the [Nuxeo CLI](https://www.npmjs.com/package/nuxeo-cli).

 {{! /excerpt}}